OAGr/blog/source/_posts/2013-09-25-creating-a-text-shorthand-for-uncertainty.markdown

 While I do intend to look more into E-prime, it seems like a bit much to use on a regular level.

-## A Possible Solution
+## A Possible (Written) Solution
-I propose that we instead use a symbol at the end of our sentences or propositions to indicate the uncertainty.
+I propose that we instead use a symbol at the end of our sentences or propositions to indicate uncertainty.

 ### Choosing the Levels
 A scale would have to be created of course in order to indicate what these levels are.
 My guess